Docs-Geek/api-documentation-course/docs/exercises/class-2.md

 Congratulations!
 You've successfully created an order in Postman, reinforcing your knowledge of JSON and effectively utilizing the Postman interface to send API requests.

 Additionally, you now understand the most basic flow of the course API using two API clients: Swagger UI and Postman.
 Great job!

+---

+### Extra credit

+Now that you understand the basic mechanics of the course API, challenge yourself to create one of your favorite dishes following the same steps from these exercises.